 Nearly 90% of wet MD cases are of the subfoveal type.
 This means that the offending vessels are beneath the fovea, or very center of the macula.
 Other types are called “juxtafoveal” and “extrafoveal.”

 Two laser treatments have been shown to temporarily stop the leakage.
 One is laser photocoagulation, in which a hot laser beam cauterizes the vessel.
 The other is photodynamic therapy (PDT), which requires injection of a light-sensitive drug (Visudyne) into the patient’s veins.
 The light from a low-voltage laser is then used to coagulate the vessel.

-Pharmaceutical treatments are now leading the field in the treatment of wet AMD.
+Pharmaceutical treatments are leading the field in the treatment of wet AMD.
 Anti-angiogenic (aka anti-VEGF) drugs are now the most predominant treatment for stopping the development of blood vessels in the retina.
 The first to be FDA approved was Macugen in February of 2005.
 In June 2006, a more clinically effective drug, Lucentis, was approved.
 A third anti-angiogenic drug is Avastin.
-Similar to Lucentis and made by the same company for treatment of cancer, Avastin is being used off-label.
-And the most recently-approved drug is Eylea.
+Made by the same company for treatment of cancer, Avastin is being used off-label.
+A third drug, Eylea, was approved in 2011, and a fourth, Beovu, was approved in 2019.
 For information about all of these, including others still in trials, read “Antiangiogenic Drugs Are Stopping Neovascularization in Wet Macular Degeneration“.

 What To Expect